IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 IUA does not address issues around issuing and revoking client\_ids.
 OAuth 2.1 relies upon the client\_id for client identification and authorization.
 OAuth 2.1 does not further define how client\_ids are managed.

 Usually Authorization Server publish web forms where system administrators and users can apply for a client_ID.
-OAuth 2.1 defines a mechanism for dynamically registering clients with authorization servers, by defining a set of desired client metadata values to be made available to the authorization servers [OAuth 2.1, Section 2].
+OAuth 2.1 defines a mechanism for dynamically registering clients with Authorization Servers, by defining a set of desired client metadata values to be made available to the Authorization Servers [OAuth 2.1, Section 2].

 The Authorization Server will have an administratively managed list of approved client\_ids for accepted clients.
 This list will be updated as new clients are approved or existing clients are removed.
 An access token will not be issued for unapproved clients.
 This assumes that the client\_id management will deal with these security considerations in a manner similar to the certificate management assumptions made for secure communication transactions.

 An access token will not be issued for unapproved clients.
 This assumes that the client\_id management will deal with these security considerations in a manner similar to the certificate management assumptions made for secure communication transactions.

-The Authorization Server will typically have an administratively managed list of approved resource servers.
-The list of resource servers is used in access control decisions to determine if a client has access to a resource server.
+The Authorization Server will typically have an administratively managed list of approved Resource Servers.
+The list of Resource Servers is used in access control decisions to determine if a client has access to a Resource Server.
 These access control decisions take place when an access token is created, are associated with the access token, and may be re-evaluated when an access token is introspected.
-Introspection is initiated by a resource server just prior to servicing a client request.
-Introspection can therefore can be used to signal token revocation, or provide resource server specific authorization results (such as a limited view on the authorized scopes).
+Introspection is initiated by a Resource Server just prior to servicing a client request.
+Introspection can therefore can be used to signal token revocation, or provide Resource Server specific authorization results (such as a limited view on the authorized scopes).

 ## 34.6 IUA Cross Profile Considerations